 SMPs provide a large-scale assessment of the risks associated with coastal processes and present a long term policy framework to reduce these risks to people and the developed, historic and natural environment in a sustainable manner.
 An SMP is a high level document that forms an important element of the strategy for flood and coastal erosion risk management.
 Many operating authorities adopt the recommendations of their SMP as a basis for the production of individual strategic plans, monitoring programmes and studies for all or part of their coastline.

 The Environment Agency has the strategic overview role for managing all sea flooding and coastal erosion risk on the coast.
 The Solent lies within the Southern Coastal Group, which is the body that gives advice on coastal issues and influences strategic and sustainable policies, plans and programmes to best manage coastal risks.

 The primary purpose of the AONB designation is to conserve and enhance the natural beauty of the landscape, with two secondary aims: meeting the need for quiet enjoyment of the countryside; and having regard for the interests of those who live and work there.
 To achieve these aims, AONBs rely on planning controls and practical countryside management.
 There are two AONB plans covering the Solent:

-Coastal management plans cover a distinct geographical area of coast and review the issues occurring within that location and identify management measures to address these.
-The Forum's Strategic Guidance for the Solent is a Solent-wide coastal management plan.
-Other plans around the Solent include:
+Coastal management plans cover a distinct geographical area of coast and review a diverse range of issues occurring within that location, identify management measures and strategies.
+Plans around the Solent include: